Flying-S-Ranch/book-search/README.md

 # Book Search Engine

 ## Description
+This project allows users to search for books and save books that they would like to read.
+This challenge enabled me to practice refactoring a full-stack app from a REST-ful API to a React setup.
+I particularly enjoyed the satisfaction of getting the GraphQL hooked up successfully.

 ## Usage
+This project is not yet functional, but when everything is finished users will be able to search for, save, and remove books from their own reading lists.
+The book search is connected to an API so the catalogue of reading material is extensive!

 ## Credits
-This project is built on source code provided by EdX.
+This project is built on source code provided by EdX, and the module 21 activities were very helpful as I sought to correctly configure the files.
-The schema directory is adapted from module 21 activity 26.
+The schema directory and files in the utils folder are adapted from module 21 activity 26.

 ## License
 The MIT License (MIT)